-5912 Introduction to Psychology CP Semester Grades 11, 12 2 credits 5913 Introduction to Psychology Honors Semester Grades 11, 12 2 credits
+5912 Introduction to Psychology CP Semester Grades 11, 12 2 credits

-In this course, students explore the systematic study of human behavior and mental processes.
-Topics will include: research methods; personality and development theories; biological foundations of behavior; states of consciousness; learning and memory theories; intelligence; abnormal psychology; and social psychology.
+In this course, students will explore the systematic study of human behavior and mental processes.
+Topics will include: research methods and the biological bases of behavior.
+Once students have this foundational knowledge, they will be allowed to choose the rest of the psychological topics studied.
+These topics include theories of personality and intelligence, developmental psychology, states of consciousness, cognition (thinking), clinical psychology, and social psychology.
 This class will be a mixture of written work, research projects, class discussions, oral presentations, group work, simulations, and traditional tests.